windows7lake/ll_dropdown_menu/README.md

 /// Callback event triggered when the number of multiple selections for the sub-items of the drop-down menu content body exceeds the maximum value final OnDropDownItemLimitExceeded? onDropDownItemLimitExceeded;

-/// The maximum height of the drop-down menu content body final double maxHeight;

 /// Button component of the drop-down menu content body in the multi-select state final Widget? btnWidget;